nanomq/nanomq/docs/en_US/quick-start/quick-start.md

 ## Experience the NanoMQ Services

-Now the NanoMQ is started with Docker, exposing ports1883, 8083, and 8883 for MQTT traffic, MQTT over WebSockets, and MQTT over SSL/TLS for secure communication respectively.
+Now the NanoMQ is started with Docker, exposing ports 1883, 8083, and 8883 for MQTT traffic, MQTT over WebSockets, and MQTT over SSL/TLS for secure communication respectively.
 This section guides you through how to use the MQTTX client tool to experience the messaging services.

 ### Setup the MQTTX Client